shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - To better understand how multimodal LLMs work, let's write a few examples in Gemini to show you some best practices when working with images and PDFs.
 - First, let's quickly look at the three core ways to process multimodal data with LLMs: as raw bytes, Base64, and URLs:
     1. **Raw bytes:** The easiest way to work with LLMs.
 Work well for one-off API calls.
-However, the biggest con of this method is that when storing the item in a database, it can easily get corrupted.
+However, the biggest con of this method is that when storing the item in a database, it can easily get corrupted as most database interpret the input as text/strings, instead of bytes.
 Explain why it can get corrupted.
     2. **Base64:** As a way to encode raw bytes as strings.
-This method is often used to embed images directly into a website, but in our use case the biggest advantage is that it allows us to store images or documents in a database (e.g., PostgreSQL, MongoDB) without getting corrupted.
+This method is often used to embed images directly into a website, but in our use case the biggest advantage is that it allows us to store images or documents in a database (e.g., PostgreSQL, MongoDB) without getting corrupted as strings are what all databases and query languages know how to work with.
 Therefore, we often use this format when storing multiformat data directly in a database and want to avoid data lakes such as AWS S3.
 Its biggest downside is that because we store it as strings, its size is usually 33% bigger.
     3. **URLs:** Useful in two core scenarios: public data from the internet or data stored in a company's data lake, such as AWS S3 or GCP GCS.
 When working with public data, usually we can pass the link to the website, PDF, or image directly to the LLM.
 Still, in enterprise scenarios, which require privacy and scale, the data will be stored in some sort of data lake.
 Thus, instead of downloading the data from a database and passing it to the LLM API, the LLM can directly download the media from the bucket instead of passing it around the network, making this the most efficient option since I/O is usually the most common bottleneck of AI apps.
     (Figure 9: Mermaid diagram comparing method 2 based on Base64 + databases and method based on URLs + data lakes)
 - Conclude the theoretical section by highlighting each method's advantages and when to use them when building AI apps: